 All directors should be properly oriented upon joining the board.
 This ensures that new members are appropriately apprised of their duties and responsibilities, before beginning their directorships.
-The orientation program covers IC-mandated topics on corporate governance and an introduction to the company's business, Articles of Incorporation, and Code of Conduct.
+The orientation program covers ICmandated topics on corporate governance and an introduction to the company's business, Articles of Incorporation, and Code of Conduct.

 The annual continuing training program makes certain that the directors are continuously informed of the developments in the business and regulatory environments, including emerging risks relevant to the Corporation.
 It involves courses on corporate governance matters relevant to the Corporation, including audit, internal controls, risk management, sustainability and strategy.
-It also includes a refresher training on Anti-Money Laundering, Counter/Anti-Terrorist Financing, and Targeted Financial Sanctions.

-IC-mandated topics on Corporate Governance include the following:
+IC-mandated topics on corporate governance include the following:

 - a.
 Code of Corporate Governance for IC Regulated Companies;

 - b.
 ACGS and IC Annual Corporate Governance Report;

 - c.
 Board Responsibilities;

 - d.
 Illegal activities of corporations/ directors/officers;

 - e.
 Protection of minority shareholders;

 - f.
 Liabilities of directors;

 - g.
 Confidentialities;

 - h.
 Conflict of interest;

 - i.
 RPT;

 - j.
-Enterprise Risk Management; and
+Enterprise Risk management; and

 - k.
 Case studies and Financial Reporting and Audit.

-- e.
+e.
 Chairman